-- There’s more exposure on hundreds of national MLS websites we want to see you make!
+- There’s more exposure on hundreds of national MLS websites we want to see you listed on!

-- Our homes sell faster because our sellers can price their properties more aggressively due to the savings in commission!
+- You can sell your house easier and faster because our sellers are able to price their properties more aggressively due to the savings in commission!

 - Your agent has a vested interest in getting your property sold and moving forward with you in the purchase of your next home.